ansible/ansible/docs/docsite/rst/playbooks_vault.rst

     other_plain_text: othervalue

-This vaulted variable be decrypted with the supplied vault secret and used as an normal variable.
+This vaulted variable be decrypted with the supplied vault secret and used as a normal variable.
 The `ansible-vault` command line supports stdin and stdout for encrypting data on the fly, which can be used from your favorite editor to create these vaulted variables; you just have to be sure to add the `!vault` tag so both Ansible and YAML are aware of the need to decrypt.
 The `|` is also required, as vault encryption results in a multi-line string.

 .. _speeding_up_vault: